 Unlike cities that are frequently visited by cloudy skies, Scottsdale’s clear blue yonder allows for optimal star gazing year-round (like the above photo from @amelia.r8).
 There are plenty of stargazing tours around town, but if you want to trek out on your own, we’ve compiled a list of the best local spots to stargaze.
 Just make sure you bring a GPS if you decide to go off-road, in which case we’ll recommend four-wheel drive, too!

 Verde River Area

-Take Scottsdale Road or Pima Road north to Dynamite Boulevard and head east.
-Dynamite Boulevard becomes Rio Verde Drive Stay on this road until the pavement ends and then turn left on Needlerock Road, which becomes Service Road 20.
+Take Pima Road north to Dynamite Boulevard and head east (note that Dynamite Boulevard becomes Rio Verde Drive as you cross Alma School Parkway).
+In 12.7 miles, left on Needlerock Road, which becomes Service Road 20.
 Follow it as it parallels the Verde River on your right until you find a turn-off to pull safely off the road.
 You’re miles away from bright city lights here, so you’ll have a great view of the celestial bodies.
 Note for your return trip: Remember to turn right on Rio Verde Drive as you leave the river area; it turns into Dynamite Boulevard as it heads west.

 Take a late afternoon boat tour on Saguaro Lake’s Desert Belle, enjoy dinner on the patio at the Lakeshore Restaurant (Wed.-Sun.), then get ready for some outstanding stargazing.
 Turn right onto Bush Highway as you leave the marina and pull over at Butcher Jones Road.
 This is a day-use area so the gate will be closed, but you should be able to pull off the road safely enough to stargaze for a bit, or drive a little further for other pullouts.